AdobeDocs/campaign-web.en/help/v8/workflows/activities/update-data.md

 ## Configure the Update data activity{#update-data-configuration}

-To configure the **Update data** activity, start by adding the activity to your workflow.
+To configure the **Update data** activity, start by adding the activity to your workflow and defining a label.

 ![](../assets/workflow-update-data.png)

 ### Operation type

-The Operation type field lets you choose the process to be carried out on the data in the database:
+The **Operation type** field lets you choose the process to be carried out on the data in the database:

-* **Insert or update**: add data or update it if it has already been added.
+* **Insert or update**: insert data or update it if it the records already exist in the database.
-* **Insert**: only add data.
+* **Insert**: insert data only.
+The records that already exist are not updated.
+If reconciliation criteria are defined, only the non-reconciled records will be added.
-* **Update**: only update data.
+* **Update**: update data of the records that already exist in the database only.
-* **Update and merge collections**: update data and choose a primary record, then link elements linked to the duplicates in this primary record.
-Duplicates can then be deleted without creating orphan attached elements.
 * **Delete**: delete data.

 The **Batch size** field lets you select the number of inbound transition elements to be updated.
 For example, if you state 500, the first 500 records dealt with will be updated.

 ### Record identification

-Specify how to identify the records in the database:
+This section allows you to specify how to identify the records in the database:

-* If data entries relate to an existing targeting dimension, select the **Using the targeting dimension** option and select it in the Targeting dimenstion to update**.
+* If data entries relate to an existing targeting dimension, select the **Using the targeting dimension** option and select from in the **Targeting dimenstion to update** field.
 * You can also select the **Using custom links** and specify one or more links which will enable identification of the data in the database
-* If the operation type selected requires an update, you must use the **Using reconciliation keys** option.
+* If the operation type selected requires an update, you must use the **Using reconciliation rules** option.

 ### Fields to update